-If you’re going to be in college next year (fall of 2017), you could’ve filed your 2017–2018 FAFSA for over a week now!* If you haven’t filed, you want to get on that ASAP, since a lot of financial aid is first come, first served.
+If you’re going to be in college next year, you should've filed the FAFSA by now!
+If you haven’t filed, you want to get on that ASAP, since a lot of financial aid is first come, first served.

 Waiting to file is one of the biggest mistakes you can make with the FAFSA—but it’s hardly the only one.
 Keep reading for our countdown of the worst FAFSA mistakes you can make.

 Mistake 15: Using the wrong website

 Use fafsa.gov and only fafsa.gov!
 That’s the real, legit FAFSA site.
 (Luckily, they must’ve bought “fafsa.com” too, because it now redirects to the .gov site.)
 There are some scammy sites out there that will try to get you to pay to file your FAFSA.
 Not cool.

 Mistake 14: Not knowing your independent/dependent status

 If you’re a high school senior, in all likelihood, you will be a dependent student, as far as the FAFSA is concerned.
 But if you’re unsure, check the dependency guidelines here.
 (Unfortunately, just because you feel like an independent student doesn’t mean you technically are one.)